 Enter a net name in the Filter text box to filter net names.
-From the pull-down menu of the Sort icon, choose either traditional match filtering, wildcard filtering, or Regular Expression match filtering.
-You can also filter with criteria specific to nets, such as fanout values, net types, and routing status (routed or unrouted).
+From the pull-down list, select Regular Expression, Wildcard Filter, or Regular Match.
+You may also filter with criteria specific to nets, such as fanout values, net types, routing status (routed or unrouted).